zessta/eknomic-pocs/signalrtc-frontend-react/README.md

 # SignalRtc

-This project is the front end part of signalr backend dotnet engine https://github.com/zessta/signalrtc-frontend-react
+This project is the front end part of signalr chat [Link](https://github.com/zessta/eknomic-pocs/tree/main/signalrtc-frontend-react)

 ## Backend

-This is the link for dotnet app which is backend https://github.com/zessta/signalrtc-backend-dotnet
+This is the link for dotnet app which is backend [Link](https://github.com/zessta/eknomic-pocs/tree/main/signalrtc-backend-dotnet)